wvegteren/workshop-nativescript/docs/chapters/chapter7.md

 In Playground you can only do the Camera and Social Sharing excersises.
 These plugins are already 'loaded' in Playground.
 And again ... please `Fork` the Playground app to create your 'own' Playground environment.

-Let's start with changing the default route in `app.routing.ts` to `'/plugins'`:
+Let's start with changing the default route in `app-routing.module.ts` to `'/plugins'`:

 ``` javascript
 { path: '', redirectTo: '/plugins', pathMatch: 'full' },